kriang/theasia/README.md

 Once the installation process downloads all the dependencies, run

 ```
-yarn run dev-server
+yarn run serve
 ```

-Visit the local development url that the dev tool provides after executing the yarn run dev-server command
+Visit http://localhost:4000 to visit the app.